Planning Awards Application Form

 Each year the Alberta Professional Planners Institute recognizes exceptional plans and projects, undertaken in whole or in part by members of the Institute, that significantly contribute to the livability of communities in Alberta, the Northwest Territories, and Nunavut.
 Applications for plans and projects specific to rural and indigenous planning are encouraged.

-The awards will be presented at the 2025 APPI Conference in Banff, October 20th during the Awards Banquet.
-Recipients receive a Certificate of Planning Excellence or a Certificate of Planning Merit.
+The awards will be presented at the 2026 APPI Conference in Calgary, September 28, 2026 during the evening Banquet.
+Award recipients will receive a Certificate of Planning Excellence or a Certificate of Planning Merit.

-The plan or project must be submitted for only one category and meet the Eligibility and Submission Criteria requirements.
+The plan or project must be submitted for only one category and meet the Submission and Eligibility Criteria requirements.

 APPLICATION FORM